DOWNLOAD PDF VERSION OF THIS POST HERE.

 “Life (magazine) bought up some photos one of the brothers had taken immediately after the shooting stopped.
 The pictures, when the police got hold of them, identified and placed still more witnesses.
 One of them showed a known Muslim, the man who had got into the hall wearing an FOI pin and was allowed to stay once he took it off.
 The camera caught him standing there staring at Malcolm’s body.
 He looked as if he were laughing…” – (p.294)

 As indicated in the Goldman excerpts, photographic evidence of Cathcart’s grinning display at the Ballroom was utilised by the NJPD to identify him as a witness and may still be available in police archives.
-Cathcart would later add his full name and face to Goldman’s account and confirm its essential details in this 2012 interview with NOI broadcaster Lance Shabazz.
-This interview was one of a series which Cathcart conducted in the wake of the 2012 defamation lawsuit filed by his attorney, Mark Fury, against Viking Press (the publishers of Manning Marable’s 2010 biography ‘Malcolm X: A Life of Reinvention’) and in which Cathcart accused Marable of implicating him in the Malcolm X assassination.
+Cathcart would later add his full name and face to Goldman’s account and confirm its essential details in this 2010 interview with NOI broadcaster Lance Shabazz.
+This interview was conducted prior to the 2012 defamation lawsuit filed by his attorney, Mark Fury, against Viking Press (the publishers of Manning Marable’s 2010 biography ‘Malcolm X: A Life of Reinvention’) and in which Cathcart accused Marable of implicating him in the Malcolm X assassination.

 Since Marable’s biography, while mentioning Cathcart’s presence at the Audubon, contained not the slightest suggestion that the Fruit of Islam (FOI) lieutenant played any role in the killing, Cathcart’s lawsuit, which was thrown out of court in 2013, can only be viewed as an unforced reflex born of a guilty conscience.